jleeau/birthdays-and-events/README.md

 1. Setup API access to BambooHR **DONE**
 2. Access basic data **DONE**
 3. Access all birthday, work anniversary **DONE**
-4. Write alternate function to look up holiday data "Get a list of Who's Out"
+4. Write alternate function to look up holiday data "Get a list of Who's Out" *ON HOLD*
-5. Schedule to call API every day
+5. Format data into a Slack post
-6. Format data into a Slack post
+6. Schedule to call API every day
-7. Connect to Slack API
+7. Connect to Slack API **DONE**
-8. Post into Slack
+8. Post into Slack **DONE**